telefonicaid/fiware-glancesync/scripts/support/README.rst

 Installation
 ============

+Some scripts of this folder use *osclients.py*.
+That file can be copied from *utils/osclients.py*.

 The file *activate_support_account.py* must be included in the image and it must be executed at boot.
 This last may be accomplished in different ways depending of the Linux distribution (e.g. adding a line to *rc.local* or using *systemd*, *upstart*...)